 1. Thanksgiving Point (Lehi)

 The single biggest attraction in the valley, and easily a full day on its own.
-Founded by WordPerfect co-founders Alan and Karen Ashton, Thanksgiving Point spans seven venues: the Mountain America Museum of Ancient Life (home to the world's largest display of mounted dinosaurs), the Museum of Natural Curiosity (hundreds of hands-on exhibits plus an outdoor discovery garden and ropes course), Curiosity Farms (a real working farm), the Butterfly Biosphere, Jurassic Jungle, The Carousel, and the 50-acre Ashton Gardens with its dramatic grotto waterfall.
+Founded by WordPerfect co-founders Alan and Karen Ashton, Thanksgiving Point spans seven venues: the Mountain America Museum of Ancient Life (home to the world's largest display of mounted dinosaurs), the Museum of Natural Curiosity (hundreds of hands-on exhibits plus an outdoor discovery garden and ropes course), Curiosity Farms (a real working farm), the Butterfly Biosphere, Jurassic Jungle, The Carousel, and the 50-acre Ashton Gardens, whose grotto waterfall is the signature feature — though it has been switched off at times under Lehi's water conservation plan, so check before you build a visit around it.
 If you'll visit more than one venue, a membership pays for itself fast.
 See our complete Thanksgiving Point guide for ticket strategy and what to prioritize.

 2. Tulip Festival at Ashton Gardens (spring)